catspeed-cc/releasehelper-menu/README.md

 # releasehelper-menu
-custom release helper script for [sd-webui-forge-docker](https://github.com/catspeed-cc/sd-webui-forge-docker) and [sd-webui-reforge-docker](https://github.com/catspeed-cc/sd-webui-reforge-docker) (will only work with these without modifications)
+An interactive custom release helper script for [sd-webui-forge-docker](https://github.com/catspeed-cc/sd-webui-forge-docker) and [sd-webui-reforge-docker](https://github.com/catspeed-cc/sd-webui-reforge-docker) (will only work with these without modifications)

 - run `git clone https://github.com/catspeed-cc/releasehelper-menu.git /path/to/where/you/want/rh-menu`
 - run `echo "export PATH=${PATH}:/path/to/where/you/put/rh-menu" | tee -a ~/.bashrc`